openid/eKYC-IDA/openid-ida-verified-claims.md

 Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].

 The `claims` element MAY be empty, to support use cases where verification is required but no Claims data needs to be shared.

 ## verification Element {#verification}

 This element contains the information about the process conducted to verify a person's identity and bind the respective person data to a user account.

+The `verification` element can be used independently of OpenID Connect and OpenID Connect for Identity Assurance where there is a need for representation of identity assurance metadata in a different application protocol or digital identity data format such as [@VerifiableCredentials].

 The `verification` element consists of the following elements: